Flyiso/colorchooser/README.md

         -draw frame of ROI in 'target' color

     matcher (works-ish):
+        - use color detected by camera to create color themes
+        * modify color theme creation/find alternative/better methods.
+          (make it work for both dark and light colors, manage shadows/reflections...)
         - display rows of buttons
         - modify buttons color to be ether target color or matching colors
             column-wise: